QuangNg27/PetCareX/README.md

 ## 13. License / Usage

 This project was created for an academic Advanced Database course.
-Use it for learning, extension, or demonstration purposes as allowed by your course or institution policies.
+Use it for learning, extension, or demonstration purposes as allowed by the course or institution policies.